 Starting in the industry, you have several choices, so many ask how much does a dental associate make?
 The standard choice among dental school graduates is to become a dental associate and eventually move up to own your practice.
 Keep reading to give you some salary-wise as to what you’ll be earning.

 When entering the dental field, you commonly start as a dental associate.
 This means dental associates will be an employee or an independent contractor.
-Starting salaries for dental associates vary greatly; you will have to investigate different positions to see the possibilities.
+Starting salaries for dental associates vary greatly; you must investigate different positions to see the possibilities.
+The US Bureau of Labor Statistics provides useful information about dental careers and wages.

 How the Salaries Works

-When joining a practice, you need to do your homework to find out what compensation will be.
+When joining a practice, you must do homework to determine the compensation.
 You also must look at any contract carefully, preferably getting it reviewed by a contract attorney to ensure everything is as you wish.

 Are Dentists Independent Contractors?

-Many ask dentists are independent contractors?
+Many ask dentists to be independent contractors.
 Dental business owners and associates need to know if a dental associate should be considered independent contractors or employees.
 This is important for several reasons, mainly due to IRS regulations.
-The IRS has published rules on what constitutes an employment relationship regarding whether someone is an independent contractor or employee.
+The IRS has published rules on what constitutes an employment relationship regarding whether someone is an independent contractor or an employee.
 These factors take into account state and federal considerations that a court would take into account.

 IRS Rules Regarding Associates